Evaline, Washington: History

 The earliest white settlers in this area were the Urquharts and the MacDonalds.
-Sedate W. Porter founded the town and established the post office on Feb.
-14, 1906, which was open until 1930.
-The Northern Pacific Railroad began operations from Kalama to Evaline, a 25 miles stretch, in 1872.
+Sedate Porter, who also operated a general store, founded the town and established the post office in his store on Feb.
+14, 1906; it remained open until 1930.

+The Northern Pacific Railroad (NP) began operations from Kalama to Evaline, a 25 mi stretch, in 1872; a rail spur by either NP or Great Northern Railroad was constructed into the community in 1906.